 Look for Against the Odds to cover simulation design issues,

 gaming by subscribing to Against the Odds!

-Against the Odds Magazine will be conducting a Kickstarter campaign is raise funds to reprint the 2011 Annual issue with Beyond Waterloo inside, featuring updated rules, an expanded map, more counters, upgraded quality cards and more scenarios!
-The campaign will run on Kickstarter next month.
-We’ve set this page up to allow people who are wary of giving Kickstarter their credit card information a first shot to get a copy now through the end of April 30th, 2021.
+Against the Odds Magazine held a Kickstarter campaign during May 2021 is raise funds to reprint the 2011 Annual issue with Beyond Waterloo inside, featuring updated rules, an expanded map, more counters, upgraded quality cards and more scenarios!
+The campaign was a success and the Annual will be reprinted.
+We’ve set this page up to allow people who were wary of giving Kickstarter their credit card information a final shot to get a copy now through August 15th (Napoleon's birthday) 2021.